Northern Way

 The Northern Way (Camino del Norte, Camiño do Norte, Iparraldeko bidea), also called the Coastal Way (Camino de la Costa, Camiño da Costa, Kostaldeko bidea), is one of the routes of the Camino de Santiago.
 It is an 817 km, five-week coastal route from Irún (Gipuzkoa), near the border with France, following the northern coastline of Spain into Galicia where it heads inland towards Santiago de Compostela joining the French Way at Arzúa (A Coruña).
-This route follows the old Roman road, the Via Agrippa, for some of its way.
-This route was used in the Middle Ages by Christian pilgrims when Muslim domination had extended northwards and was making travel along the French Way dangerous.
-It coincides with the E9 European long distance path for most of its route.
+This route follows the old Roman road, the Via Agrippa –which was used in the Middle Ages by Christian pilgrims when Muslim domination had extended northwards and was making travel along the French Way dangerous – for some of its way.
+The Northern Way coincides with the E9 European long distance path for most of its route.